THE SAMBAR HUNTERS 10 MOST ASKED QUESTIONS

 Q6.
 Where is the correct spot to place my shot?

 A6.
 Generally speaking, the best shot placement is through the heart and lung region, this will give the most ethical and humane death to the animal, other than a head/ neck shot.
 If you can try to imagine a grapefruit tied between the shoulders of the animal, about halfway down from the shoulders to the brisket.
 If you rotate the animal around to the aspect to are looking at it from, try to visualize where that grapefruit would be and work out the angle you need to shoot at to hit it.
 See the attached diagram for a rough guide.
 You can see the heart in the center mass of the animal, that’s the grapefruit your aiming for!

 Q7.
 When do Sambar Stags Rut?

 A7.
-Unlike many other deer species around the world a Sambar Stag can be in rut at any time of the year.
+Unlike many other deer species around the world, a Sambar Stag can be in a rut at any time of the year.
 This is almost certainly due to the fact that there can be a hind in season at any time of the year.
-Remembering that the Sambar is a deer species that originated in India, where it was hunted by Tigers, if it’s safe to breed they will.
-In Australia there are no natural predators of the Sambar deer so they breed all year round.
+Remembering that the Sambar is a deer species that originated in India, where it was hunted by Tigers if it’s safe to breed they will.
+In Australia, there are no natural predators of the Sambar deer so they breed all year round.

 Q8.
 What does a Sambar track look like?